The Desert Ironwood (Olneya Tesota) is unlike any other tree you will find.

-Comparatively, the Ironwood is similar but not exactly.
+Comparatively, Ironwood is similar, but not exactly.
 The unique setting for the tree makes the wood highly sought after and valuable.

 As mentioned above, the Desert Ironwood grows exclusively along the US and Mexico border, specifically along the southern edge of California and Arizona.

 When mapped, the tree’s current extent matches precisely within the boundaries of the Sonoran Desert.
 This makes the Ironwood exclusively found in a single environmentally distinct region.

 The Ironwood is usually only found below 2,500 feet and, more specifically, at the bottom of dry river washes where frost and freezing temperatures are rare.